Dionaea muscipula sprout.

 In very cold climates (USDA zone 6 and colder) the plants will require substantial protection if grown outside.
 It may be best to put the plants in a heated greenhouse, a south facing window of a garage, or cover them with a foot of straw or pine needles during the winter.
 Although it is probably a good idea to supplement the light if you have the plants in a garage window during the winter I do not recommend bringing them into the house or basement and putting them under lights for the winter.
 It will get them out of sync with the seasons.
 It is better to just keep them indoors under lights all the time than to switch back and forth.

-What appears to be most important in growing Dionaea indoors under lights long term is that they get enough natural morning light to get their seasonal cues.
+along the Carolina coast are relatively mild and dry so you do not need to refrigerate the plant or otherwise force it into dormancy with cold.
+It just needs enough natural light to know what season it is.
+You know the plants are getting enough light cues when they send up flowers in the spring.
 You can accomplish this by having them in a room that gets good sunlight around sunrise and not having your plant lights come on until 7 or 8 AM.
 I use 25W of fluorescent lighting per square foot of growing area and keep my lights on 16 hours a day.
-I also use 3000K bulbs because my plants have always done better or at least looked better to me than ones grown under 5000K bulbs.
+I also use 4000K bulbs because my plants have always done better or at least looked better to me than ones grown under 6500K bulbs.
+My plants grown this way are 8 years old from sterile culture and grow continuously.
+They have been repotted each time the growth point hits the edge of the pot, which is about every 18 months.

 Another option I have considered but not tried is using a light timer that adjusts the on time according to the date.
 Since the timers are designed to turn lights on at night, set the timer six months and 12 hours out of phase with the current date and time.
 This will result in the lights being on during the day and in phase with the current season.
 You probably will need 50W of fluorescent lighting per square foot of growing area for the plants to get enough light.
 With the amount of heat generated by the lights I would put the plants in rather large pots and use up-side-down jugs of water in a tray to keep them from drying out.